gnieark/filedattente/README.md

 * Needs php (not tested with versions under 7).
 * Create a Mysql or postgree database.

-* Execute the install.sql content to create the needed table.
+* Execute the config/install.sql content to create the needed table.

 * rename config/bdd.json.sample to config/bdd.json, and edit it with your creds.